Icinga/icinga2/doc/6-distributed-monitoring.md

 The object configuration must exist on the master node as well in order to receive check results from the clients.
-Therefore you'll need to invoke the `node update-config` cli command.
+Therefore you need to invoke the `node update-config` command:

     [root@icinga2-master1.localdomain /]# icinga2 node update-config
     information/cli: Updating node configuration for
     ...

 The generated configuration objects are located in `/etc/icinga2/repository.d`.
-If you have accidentally added specific hosts or services you can safely purge them from this directory and restart icinga 2.
+If you have accidentally added specific hosts or services, you can safely purge them from this directory and restart Icinga 2.

-In case you want to blacklist or whitelist several hosts and/or services to not generate configuration on the master, use the `icinga2 node {black,white}list` cli commands.
+> **Tip** In case you want to blacklist or whitelist certain hosts and/or services

-Example for blacklisting all `ping*` services, but allowing only `probe` host with `ping4`:
+> on the master, use the `icinga2 node {black,white}list`
+> commands.

+In this example we're first putting all `ping*` services on all hosts on the blacklist.
+With the next command we allow the host `probe` to run the service `ping4`:

     # icinga2 node blacklist add --zone "*" --host "*" --service "ping*"
-    # icinga2 node whitelist add --zone "*" --host "probe" --service "ping*"
+    # icinga2 node whitelist add --zone "*" --host "probe" --service "ping4"

 You can `list` and `remove` existing blacklists: